buildo/avenger/README.md

 ## declareQueries

-`declareQueries` is an `HOC` builder, it lets you define the queries that you want to inject into a component and then creates a simple `HOC` to wrap it:
+`declareQueries` is an `HOC` builder.
+It lets you define the queries that you want to inject into a component and then creates a simple `HOC` to wrap it:

 ```ts
 import { declareQueries } from 'avenger/lib/react';